Five Ways to Tell if Your Web Traffic is Engaged

 Form drop-offs is also a key engagement measurement, because you can view at what point while filling out the form a user decided to stop.
 Maybe the form is too long, maybe a question is worded in a way that confuses the user, or perhaps they just don’t want to give you a piece of information you’re looking for.
 Digging into this data will provide insight into possible optimizations for your form, such as changing or removing questions.

 Of course there are many actions you can set up as goals on your website.
 If you want a certain number of pageviews, or a time on site to be a goal, you can set that up and see a goal conversion rate for the number of users who spent more than two minutes on your site.
 You may also set up custom event tracking.

 At the end of the day, standard Google Analytics metrics can give you invaluable insight into your website.
 Furthermore, it will give you a direction for deeper investigation and analysis of how users are engaging with your website.

 With more complicated implementations and tracking, you can turn your site into a conversion powerhouse.
 Once you’re collecting actionable data, you can provide your customers with an optimal site experience, which your bottom line will ultimately reflect.

-If you’re looking to understand more about Analytics, check out our key learnings from the Google Analytics IQ exam and 10 Takeaways from the Dallas Analytics Symposium.
+If you’re looking to understand more about Analytics, check out our newer blog post about four Google Analytics metrics you shouldn’t worry about.
 To talk about your site performance and what opportunities you have to bring in more revenue, contact us today.
 We would love to talk website analytics over a beer, or over the phone – whatever floats your boat.